 Improved Categorisation – Giving Users Control Over Subscriptions

 As someone that has used YouTube since the beginning, one feature I’ve wanted since the start is more control over the videos that appear in your feed.
-There is almost no organisation to the subscriptions feed as is nearly impossible to notice who has upload what and when.
-All videos appear grouped-in together with no way to separate them by category or video type.
+There is almost no organisation to the subscriptions feed as is nearly impossible to notice who has uploaded what and when.
+All videos appear grouped in together with no way to separate them by category or video type.

 If there are limited options with what YouTube can do within a web interface, an optional software download would be a great option to allow more control over the content you view.
-This would also be an opportunity to improve the upload process and allow for basic video editing not just for content creators but for businesses looking to marketing their product or service.
+This would also be an opportunity to improve the upload process and allow for basic video editing not just for content creators but for businesses looking to market their products or service.